yinhaomin/yinhaomin.github.io/_posts/2016-10-27-How to design an IM.md

 ##### 2. How to get the information informed to the server and to the user?

-We can use the websocket or the comet
+We can use the websocket or the comet to make the client and server communicate.
+And there are two kind of clients, web client and application client.
+For different client, strategy may differs.